 The AICOA would apply to a broader set of "covered platforms."
 In simple terms, these are online services, owned by large companies, that have a significant number of active users or business users.
-In practice a significant number of popular products and services supplied by companies like Google, Apple, Meta, Amazon, Microsoft, and likely TikTok will qualify as covered platforms.
+In practice a significant number of popular products and services supplied by companies like Google, Apple, Meta, Amazon, Microsoft, and TikTok will qualify as covered platforms.

-Covered platforms under the AICOA are defined by reference to the following criteria:
+Covered platforms under the AICOA are defined using the following criteria: